sonifydata/twotone.io/_posts/2019-02-12-us-cities-index-2017.md

   credit: ''

 ---
-Datavized sonfied the UN Sustainable Development Solutions Network's first U.S. Cities SDG Index.
+Sonifying the UN Sustainable Development Solutions Network’s first U.S. Cities SDG Index.
+Experimenting with track duration and arpeggio.

 ## About the Data